Blockade-Games/BlockadeLabs-SDK-Unity/README.md

 You can generate a new texture that will replace the existing one on the sphere by following these steps.

 1. Select the Sphere object.
-2. Locate the `Blockade Imaginarium` component.
+2. Locate the `Blockade Labs Skybox` component.
 3. Add your Blockade Labs' `public` API key in the designated field first.
 4. Click the `Initialize` button in the `API` section.
 5. After the plugin is successfully initialized some need fields will become available.